State / Territory Benefits - South Carolina

 Property Tax Homestead Exemption: The Homestead Exemption is a complete exemption of taxes on the first $50,000 in Fair Market Value of your Legal Residence for homeowners over age 65, totally and permanently disabled, or legally blind.
 The Homestead Exemption credit continues to completely exempt the value of $50,000 for all purposes except for school operating purposes.

 Eligibility: Veterans who have been declared permanently and totally disabled by the Social Security Administration, U.S. Department of Veterans Affairs, other state or federal agencies, This also applies to persons over age 65.
 The surviving Spouse of a qualified or potentially qualified Homestead recipient may receive the benefit as a surviving Spouse as long as they remain unmarried.

-South Carolina National Guard College Assistance Program will pay grants up to $4,500 per academic year towards a student's cost of attendance at state public and independent schools with a cap of $18,000 per Service member.
+College Assistance: South Carolina National Guard College Assistance Program (SCNG CAP) will pay grants up to $4,500 per academic year towards a student's cost of attendance at state public and independent schools with a cap of $18,000 per Service member.
 SCNG College Assistance Program Application.
 A SCNG CAP recipient shall not qualify for more than one hundred thirty (130) attempted semester hours or related quarter hours from the time of initial eligibility.

 Eligibility: Army and Air National Guard Service members.
 Available for first undergraduate degrees only.
 Only those identified as critical need and in good standing are eligible.